Written by Scott Alle

 The good thing about Moonen is that it has impeccable pedigree and it has talent.

 “Moonen has passion and they know how to build absolutely beautiful boats.
 The problem is they’ve been under-capitalised, starved of capital.”

 That situation came about due to liquidity problems at the Mexican steel giant Altos Hornos de Mexico (AHMSA), previously the main investor at Moonen.
 The reason that Mexico’s steel conglomerate had a Dutch superyacht yard on its books would have to be explained by Altos Hornos’ Chairman Alonso Ancira, who was arrested in May in Spain accused of bribery and corruption in Mexico.
 The Mexican government duly froze all of Ancira’s and AHMSA’s bank accounts, including Moonen’s.

-He admits the pressure created by the release of new models which slavishly adhere to trends is a generic problem for semi-custom and custom superyacht builders.
+He admits the pressure created by the release of new models that slavishly adhere to trends is a generic problem for semi-custom and custom superyacht builders.

 “Fashions come and go but classic quality does not.
 While we will continue to build our classic boats, we will obviously take into account some of the new fashions and designs that people are wanting.”

 He also intends to shift Moonen’s approach to better attract a new type of owner who doesn’t necessarily want to follow the traditional method of placing a deposit and watching the build progress.